dominikalipka/javascript-game-project/README.md

 ## Intro

+Become an astronaut and help the crew collect the stars!
-The user's spaceship is going to move like a snake but it's not going to become longer.
-That's also why the game is called snek, not snake.
+The spaceship is going to move like a snake but it's not going to become longer after collecting stars.
+That's also why the game is called snek, not snake :)

 ## How to play